DigitalPhonetics/IMS-Toucan/README.md

 | MAILabs Elizabeth     | English   | Single Speaker      | ✅     | ✅            | ✅          |
 | LibriTTS              | English   | Multi Speaker       | ✅     | ✅            | ✅          |

+## List to do
+- declutter piplines and datasets, remove dev sets entirely, not needed for TTS
+- automate loading of a default melgan for inference interfaces, centralize changes to inference interfaces
+- automate retrieval of speaker embedding function for installation
+- finish documentation